Have questions about First Steps Recovery? We're here to help.

 Equine therapy helps in addiction treatment by:

 Exercise therapy is a form of treatment that uses physical activity to help individuals overcome addiction.
-It’s not just about getting fit or losing weight, but about using exercise as a tool to heal both the body and the mind.
+It’s not just about getting fit or losing weight, but using exercise as a tool to heal both the body and the mind.

 Exercise therapy helps by: